 What are calcium channel blockers?

-How do calcium channel blockers work?
+How to take calcium channel blockers

 Side effects of calcium channel blockers